yuanzhi-zhu/yuanzhi-zhu.github.io/_posts/Blogs/2023-07-05-Langevin-Dynamics-and-Diffusion-Models.md

     \end{align*}
 $$
 </div>
-Each pair of $f_t$ and $g_t$ define the unique forward process and the corresponding $p_t$ given the initial distribution.
+Each pair of $f_t$ and $g_t$ define the unique forward process and the corresponding marginal $p_t$ given the initial distribution.

 <span style="color:blue">From now on, we will swap the notation of time $t$, such that for $t=0$ we have target distribution $p_0 = \pi$ and for $t=T$ we have simple distribution $p_T$.</span>

-Furthermore, there exist the corresponding reverse SDE that can be used for sampling/generation:
+Furthermore, we can initiate with samples from the simple distribution $p_T$, and generate samples from target distribution $p_0$ following the dynamics of the corresponding reverse SDE:
 <div style="overflow-x: auto; white-space: nowrap; margin-top: -20px;">
 $$
     \begin{align*}